kingdido999/zooming/README.md

 # Zooming

-Image zoom with pure JavaScript.
-No extra dependency.
-Supports zooming with a higher resolution image if supplied.
-It can be customized and invoked programmatically.
+Image zoom with pure JavaScript that can be customized and invoked programmatically.
+Supports zoom-in with a higher resolution image if supplied.

 [Demo](http://desmonding.me/zooming/)

 ## Install

-Download and include a script tag in your page, or install with your package manager (Bower/npm):
+Install with your package manager:

 `npm install zooming --save`

 `bower install zooming --save`

+Or download and include a script tag in your page.

 ## Usage